Significant accounting policies

 Net interest income: interest income and interest expenses

-Interest income and interest expenses from financial instruments measured at AC are recognized in the profit and loss account for all interest-bearing financial instruments on an accrual basis using the ‘effective interest’ method based on the amortised cost at inception.
+Interest income and interest expenses from financial instruments measured at AC are recognized in the statement of profit or loss for all interest-bearing financial instruments on an accrual basis using the effective interest method based on the amortized cost at inception.
 Interest income and interest expenses also include amortized discounts, premiums on financial instruments and interest related to derivatives.
 When a financial asset measured at AC is credit-impaired and regarded as Stage 3, interest income is calculated by applying the effective interest rate to the net AC of the financial asset.
 If the financial asset is no longer credit-impaired, the calculation of interest income reverts to the gross basis.

 Interest income and interest expenses from financial instruments measured at FVPL reflect fair value gains and losses mainly related to the derivatives portfolio.
 Interest on derivatives related to loans to the private sector is classified as interest income and interest on derivatives related to debentures and notes is classified as interest expense.
 Moreover, interest income from loans measured at FVPL are also recognized under 'Interest income from financial instruments measured at FVPL'.